Iain530/force-directed-layout-algorithms/README.md

 ### Testing

-In order to run tests, `pytest` is required
+In order to run tests, `pytest` is required:

 ```bash
 python3 -m pip install pytest